Ozawa v. United States: Argument

 In his brief to the court, Ozawa argued for his case on the basis of his good character.
-Ozawa notably wrote in his brief that "The color of skin is controlled by climate", further arguing that an individual's race should not be a determining factor in their worth as a person and ultimately his worth as a citizen of The United States.
+Ozawa notably wrote in his brief that "The color of skin is controlled by climate", further arguing that an individual's race should not be a determining factor in their worth as a person and ultimately his worth as a citizen of the United States.
 An excerpt from one of Ozawa's legal briefs reads as follows: "I neither drink liquor of any kind, nor smoke, nor play cards, nor gamble, nor associate with any improper person.
 My honesty and my industriousness are well known among my Japanese and American acquaintances and friends; and I am always trying my best to conduct myself according to the Golden Rule."
-Ozawa's legal briefs also made the argument that, "The Japanese are assimilable", adding to his argument that he is Caucasian under the pretenses of more than just skin color but also within the culture of America.
+Ozawa's legal briefs also made the argument that, "[t]he Japanese are assimilable", adding to his argument that he is Caucasian under the pretenses of more than just skin color but also within the culture of America.